 Twin Cities Midwifery

-Giving birth is one of the most miraculous and transformative events in a woman's life.
+Giving birth is one of the most miraculous and transformative events in a person's life.
 Women have the innate ability to give birth with confidence and dignity.
-As women search for ways to reclaim the beauty and power of birth, more and more women choose to give birth with midwives.
+As families search for ways to reclaim the beauty and power of birth, more and more pregnant people choose to give birth with midwives.
 Midwives are experts in caring for healthy women experiencing normal pregnancies.
 Twin Cities Midwifery clients receive a level of personal attention and quality of care that is unparalleled in today's healthcare environment.

 Delivering the Twin Cities: